 Familiarize Yourself with the Different Types of Tubs

 Bathtubs come in different forms.
 Some of your options for a new tub include the following:

 Japanese Soaking Tub

-This bathtub, also known as an ofuro, is square or circular and made using cedar wood.
-These days, though, you can come across modern versions of this soaking tub made of other materials, such as stainless steel and fiberglass.
-Given that bathing in Japan is a communal experience, you’ll find that the tub is big enough to accommodate the entire family.
+This bathtub, also known as an ofuro, is square or circular and made using cedarwood.
+However, you can come across modern versions of this soaking tub made of other materials, such as stainless steel and fiberglass.
+Given that bathing in Japan is a communal experience, explains Live Japan, you’ll find that the tub is big enough to accommodate the entire family.

 Classic Clawfoot Tub

 Clawfoot tubs have raised feet that look like claws.
 These bathtubs were all the rage in Europe back in the 1800s.
 They can typically hold 40 to 60 gallons of water.
 You have three options for acquiring a classic clawfoot tub: